Skip to main content

 5. Safari

 Very small kidney stones are unlikely to cause many symptoms.
-They may even go undetected and pass out painlessly when you pee.
+You may not notice them and they pass out painlessly when you pee.

 • a high temperature